People Australia

 Older articles are being reviewed with a view to bringing them into line with contemporary values but the original text will remain available for historical context.

-Richard Porter was sentenced to life transportation for breaking into a house and stealing a silver watch and items of clothing.
-He arrived in Sydney in 1790 aboard the Surprize.
+Richard Porter was found guilty on 20 March 1789 at the Nottingham Assizes of breaking into a house and stealing a silver watch and items of clothing Sentenced to life transportation he arrived in Sydney in 1790 aboard the Surprize.
 He married Ann Hutchinson on 8 October 1797.
 The next year he was granted 30 acres of land at Eastern Farms (Ryde).
 In 1800 he had 10 acres of wheat sown, 7 acres maize to be sown, 26 pigs, 1 goat, and 2 sheep.
 He was granted a conditional pardon that same year.
 By 1822 he had 100 acres of land.

 Citation details